Duke vs Tennessee Players to Watch - Second Round

 Duke's Last Game

-In its previous game, Duke topped Oral Roberts on Thursday, 74-51.
-Jeremy Roach scored a team-high 23 points (and added three assists and two rebounds).
+On Thursday, in its last game, Duke topped Oral Roberts 74-51.
+With 23 points, Jeremy Roach was its leading scorer.

 |Name